 — Goal (@goal) March 19, 2019

 Joe Cole thought he had won a topsy-turvy tie for Chelsea by firing in his second of the game with just over 10 minutes remaining, only for Keane to have the final say, reacting first to a loose ball to curl a majestic equaliser beyond Carlo Cudicini.

 Tottenham 5-3 Chelsea – 2015

-Jose Mourinho will be plotting Chelsea’s downfall this weekend, but he was on the receiving end of a derby day thumping as Blues’ boss on New Year’s Day in 2015.
+Jose Mourinho will be plotting Chelsea’s downfall this evening, but he was on the receiving end of a derby day thumping as the Blues’ boss on New Year’s Day in 2015.

 Harry Kane was the inspiration behind a memorable Spurs victory, scoring twice and having a hand in two further goals as the north London side stunned the league leaders.

 Kane was in the midst of a sensational breakthrough season for Spurs and took his tally for the campaign to 17 goals, his first coming with a 20-yard drive after Diego Costa had handed Chelsea an early lead at White Hart Lane.